DreamPropeller: Supercharge Text-to-3D Generation with Parallel Sampling: Method

 In addition, to maximize efficiency, we want to parallelize the expensive calculation of SDS/VSD gradients, so we need to put one pretrained diffusion model on each GPU.
 We set the window size to be one less than the total number of GPUs, and use the remaining one for sequential rollout.

 \mypara{Eliminating stochasticity.} As Picard iterations' convergence depends on the deterministic fixed-point iteration scheme, which requires deterministic gradient for the same $\theta_\tau^k$ at each $\tau$.
 However, the calculation of both $\gradnd{\mathcal{L}_{\text{SDS}}}{\theta_\tau}$ and $\gradnd{\mathcal{L}_{\text{VSD}}}{\theta_\tau}$ are stochastic due to Monte Carlo approximation of the expectation.
-To solve this issue, we simply fix the random seed for each iteration, which empirically works well.
+To resolve this, we simply fix the random seed for each iteration, which works well empirically.

 \mypara{Parallelizing Variational Score Distillation.} Variational Score Distillation requires training an additional LoRA model to adapt to the distribution of the current generated results.
 There are two possible solutions for parallelization: (1) we can update LoRA parameters similarly as our 3D parameters, by calculating their gradients on separate GPUs and aggregating them on the remaining GPU; (2) we can keep different LoRA models on different GPUs and separately update each without passing them back for aggregation.
 The first approach results in more accurate gradients as it seeks to parallelize updates of a single LoRA model, but we find that passing around LoRA parameters across GPUs is very expensive and can undermine any speed gain for the actual 3D model updates.
 We therefore avoid this approach.
 The second solution provides less accurate LoRA gradients in theory because our 3D model parameters can be passed to different LoRA models on different GPUs at any iteration, which can provide different LoRA updates at any point in time.
 However, we observe that since each of our 3D model parameters in the window is randomly allocated to different GPUs for gradient calculation, there is approximately equal probability that each LoRA model will observe all models in the window.
 This means, roughly speaking, each LoRA model will learn the distribution of all 3D models in the current window.
 Therefore, updating LoRA separately on different GPUs gives valid guidance and eliminates the need for communicating additional parameters across GPUs.